mbrecunier/RecipeFinder/README.md

 ## Technologies Used

-Java, Android Studio, testing with Robolectric and Espresso
+Java, Android Studio, testing with Robolectric and Espresso, Firebase, Edamam API

 ### Legal